 Project Development and Reporting - Project Outcomes

 Station scientists often find it challenging to describe and/or measure the anticipated and actual societal outcomes of research, particularly for research initiatives in more basic sciences.
-This page provides guidance for principal investigators on how to efficiently fulfill U.S. Department of Agriculture (USDA) and station requirements for describing project outcomes in proposals and reports.
+This page provides guidance for project directors (PDs) on how to efficiently fulfill U.S. Department of Agriculture (USDA) and station requirements for describing project outcomes in proposals and reports.

 Research in the Maine Agricultural and Forest Experiment Station, whether basic or applied, is mission oriented with an overarching goal of delivering meaningful benefits to Maine citizens.
 Accordingly, projects sponsored by the station are expected to produce tangible positive impacts in Maine or have other benefits.
 The public also expects that research at public institutions address important needs.
 In that spirit, the USDA requires information on research outcomes.
 The USDA uses this information for program accountability and to raise the public understanding of the benefits of federally funded research.
 The station uses this information for a variety of reporting, outreach, and public relations purposes.